 - Binding or fabric to make binding for the trim and ties

 - Sewing machine

 For the best results in ongoing wear and washing, the fabrics should have similar properties and care requirements.
 Washable fabrics are recommended for dog clothing.
 Before sewing, where possible, all of your fabrics should be washed.
 This is both for pre-shrinking and to reduce the risk of colours bleeding.
 Dry and, fabric permitting, iron flat for easier accurate measuring and cutting.

 Binding Options for the Bandana Neck Trim and Ties

+We’re using binding on the neck edge to make the DIY dog bandana with neck ties.
 You can use ready-made binding for this DIY or make your own.
 I made my own binding.
 It’s very simple, especially for short lengths like this that don’t require joining.
 Check out our post on making and using binding tapes for information, techniques, and tips.
 This bandana was one of my earlier binding projects, but pet projects are awesome opportunities for learning or practising skills.
 They don’t judge on looks, just love.
 And maybe treats.
 Haha!

 Preparing the body of the bandana: